 Keep it simple with something like a butternut squash bisque.
 Or combine several favorite veggies for something more complex.

 I think the light, yet lovely, zucchini, makes a perfect roasted veg bisque to go with many varieties of quiche.

-You can also take your bisque up a notch with toppings like sour cream, bacon crumbles, or chives.
+You can also take your bisque up a notch with toppings like sour cream, bacon crumbles made fresh with your crispy bacon cooker, or chives.